-The ACD has adopted a remuneration policy in accordance with the requirements of both the UCITS Directive and the Alternative Investment Fund Managers Directive.
-The Remuneration Policy is designed to ensure that the ACD’s remuneration practices:
+The ACD has adopted a remuneration policy in accordance with the requirements of both the UCITS Directive and the Alternative Investment Fund Managers Directive and which is designed to ensure that the ACD’s remuneration practices:

-- do not impair the ACD’s compliance with its duty to act in the best interests of the Company and the Funds; and
+- Do not impair the ACD’s compliance with its duty to act in the best interests of the Company and the Funds.

-The Remuneration Policy applies to “Remuneration Code Staff”, being (in summary) those persons whose professional activities have a material impact on the risk profile of the ACD and the Funds, including but not limited to, senior management and risk takers (such as, for example, portfolio managers).
+The Remuneration Policy applies to “Remuneration Code Staff”, being (in summary) those persons whose professional activities have a material impact on the risk profile of the ACD and the Funds (Material Risk Takers), including but not limited to, senior management and risk takers (such as, for example, portfolio managers).

 At the heart of CAML’s Remuneration Policy is the need to ensure that the structure of an employee’s remuneration is consistent with, and promotes, effective risk management.

 CAML will ensure that the fixed and variable elements of total remuneration are appropriately balanced and that the fixed element is a sufficiently high proportion of total remuneration so that variable remuneration can be fully flexible including the possibility to pay no variable remuneration.